awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. Run the following command to create a `String`\-type parameter\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]